Tomires/thesis-masters/design.md

 ### Manager

 Manager is the name for our web component.
 It is meant to be installed on a virtual private server (VPS) and provides dataset storage as well as an interface for users to edit their datasets.
-In terms of architecture, it is the central part of our environment, as both plugins and Navigator interacts with its APIs.
+In terms of architecture, it forms the central part of our environment, as both plugins and Navigator interacts with its APIs.

 ![User interface of Manager.](images/manager.png)

 As it is a multi-user application, the user first has to create an account.
 After logging in, they are presented with a list of their datasets on a sidebar to the left.
-In the upper right corner of the screen, they can see their username and access a notification center, which is where they are able to answer sharing requests and, most importantly, access the VR headset management window.
-This window gives them information about headsets associated with their account, such as an identifier (name of HMD as well as domain name of computer as provided by host OS if available) and time of association.
+In the upper right corner of the screen, they can see their username and access a notification center, which is where they are able to answer share requests and, most importantly, access the VR headset management window.
+This window gives them information on headsets associated with their account, such as an identifier (name of HMD as well as the computer's domain name if provided by host OS) and time of association.

 In the lower left corner is a button titled *Add new dataset*.
 Pressing it opens up a wizard for adding a dataset.
 The same wizard with slight differences is also used when updating a dataset.
 In the first step, the user can select their data source.
 If they choose a programming environment, they receive instructions on how to use the plugin system.